Back to California

 CalFresh

-The name for SNAP (Supplemental Nutrition Assistance Program) in California, which helps people buy food.
+The name used in California for the Supplemental Nutrition Assistance Program (SNAP), which helps people buy food.

 CFAP

-California Food Assistance Program, a state program that gives food help to those who can't get CalFresh because of their immigration status.
+California Food Assistance Program, a state program that gives food help to people who can't get SNAP because of their immigration status.

 Limits and Unknowns